lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 > * 08/02/17 Reworked the layout.
 > * 08/04/17 Adding info for nftables, screenfetch, iftop, ttyload.
-> * 08/07/17 Adding info for Claws Mail and Mutt.
+> * 08/07/17 Adding info for Claws Mail, Mutt, Inkscape and Krita.

 **2 Before you begin**
 ----------------------